 Sec.
-58. The city council shall prescribe rules for its proceedings, determine a time for its regular meetings, and provide for the calling of special meetings, but no business shall be transacted at a special meeting unless the same shall have been specified in the call therefor.
+63. The City Council shall prescribe rules for its proceedings, determine a time for its regular meetings, and provide for the calling of special meetings, but no business shall be transacted at a special meeting unless the same shall have been specified in the call therefor.
 It shall keep a record of all its proceedings.
 The ayes and nays shall, on demand of any member, upon any vote, be taken and entered in the record.
-Notice of special meetings shall be delivered to each member of the council personally, or left at his usual place of abode.
+Notice of special meetings shall be delivered to each wark member of the Council personally, or left at his usual place of abode.

-The council shall have authority to punish its member for disorderly or contemptuous behavior in its presence.
-Any member of the city council who, being present when his name is called, fails to vote on any question, shall, unless excused by the council, be counted as having voted in the negative of the question.
+The Council shall have authority to punish its members for disorderly or contemptuous behavior in its presence.

+Any member of the City Council who, being present when his name is called, fails to vote on any question, shall unless excused by the Council be counted as having voted in the negative of the question.